-- 3.7.1 Explain the reason for integrating urban and rural functions into a national spatial system. - 3.7.2 Identify and analyze the various Linkages - 3.7.3 Explain the adoption of Political and Administrative Linkages in formal governmental structural relationships - 3.7.4 Outline strategies for building development centres
+- 1. Explain the reason for integrating urban and rural functions into a national spatial system. - 2.
+Identify and analyze the various Linkages - 3.
+Explain the adoption of Political and Administrative Linkages in formal governmental structural relationships - 4.
+Outline strategies for building development centers